jedesign/ferienspasswil/tests/Feature/story.md

     - [ ] sees his/her own profile.
     - [ ] can navigate to the guardians' profiles administration.
     - [ ] can navigate to the participants' data administration.
-    - [ ] can navigate to the course administration.
+    - [x] can navigate to the course administration.
+      - _EmployeeManagesCoursesTest_
     - [ ] can navigate to weather administration.
     - [ ] can navigate to the overview section.
     - [ ] can navigate to the general setting administration.